-As for dining, grab a cocktail at the Uzima Springs Pool Bar, or try African fare including sweet plantains, or choose an American favorite like scrambled eggs or waffles.
+As for dining, grab a cocktail at the Uzima Springs Pool Bar, try African fare including sweet plantains, or choose an American favourite like scrambled eggs or waffles.

 4. Disney’s Old Key West Resort

 In the Bonnet Creek area, you’ll find Disney’s Old Key West Resort.
 This resort is designed more like a mini-community.
-Called “Conch Flats,” the site isn’t just a single building, but about fifty villas grouped into tiny little neighborhoods.
+Called “Conch Flats,” the site isn’t just a single building but about fifty villas grouped into tiny little neighbourhoods.

-The resort is both ambient and romantic, thanks to its leisurely style and quaintness.
-It’s an ideal getaway spot for Disney-loving couples.
+The resort is ambient and romantic, thanks to its leisurely style and quaintness.
+As a result, it’s an ideal getaway spot for Disney-loving couples.

 The grounds boast tropical landscaping, including palm and banana trees.
 Nautical-themed lights line the pathways, and the chandeliers leading up to the Hospitality House entrance maintain that ocean look.

 The buildings are painted in soft pastels and feature gingerbread trim.
-Scalloped siding in combination with unique architectural touches gives this resort a Victorian seaside-home feel.
+Scalloped siding combined with unique architectural touches gives this resort a Victorian seaside-home feel.